Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 “I would need it finished in less than three months,” continued Legolas.
 “Could that be done?”

 “Three months.
-The painting can be ready—though it would require additional time to dry thoroughly.
+The painting can be ready—though it will require additional time to dry thoroughly.
 And the couple must, of course, make themselves available—”

 “They cannot,” said Legolas.
 “The portrait is a surprise gift.
 They cannot know it is being painted.”